amirhosseinhh76/data-science-workshop/Email spam detection/README.md

 - `Category`: Indicates whether the message is spam (0) or ham (1).
 - `Message`: The text content of the message.

+You can download the dataset from [this link](https://drive.google.com/drive/folders/1bRuM2RJ3CGD5_PtnIr7jVbC5kOJW5o6x).

 ## Steps

 1. **Load the Data**: